k-kaddal/SOUK-Dapp/README.md

 # SOUK PROJECT

-> This is a dApp marketplace project.
+> This is a decentralized App marketplace project, using the Ethereum blockchain.

 <!-- > Live demo [_here_](https://www.example.com).
 If you have the project hosted somewhere, include the link here. -->